ktwilson86/sopel-wunderground/README.md

 SETUP

-Paste your own personal API key into this line of wunder.py: apikey = ''
+Paste your own personal API key inside the quotes of this line in wunder.py: apikey = ''

 Copy wunder.py into the modules sub-directory of your sopel install.